 Vegan Twinkie Cream Filling Directions

-Whisk the ingredients until smooth in the kitchenaid.
+Whisk the ingredients using a stand mixer fitted with the whisk attachment (or a handheld electric mixer) until smooth.
 You want it to form peaks that do not fall.

-Transfer into a piping bag fitted with the Ateco Decorating Tip #231.
-(You can substitute any tip if you don’t have this one, but keep in mind that the bigger the tip, the bigger hole it will leave at the bottom of your twinkie.)
+Transfer into a piping bag fitted with Ateco Decorating Tip 231 (or substitute another tip if you don’t have this one, but keep in mind that the bigger the tip, the bigger hole it will leave at the bottom of your twinkie).

 Flip the twinkies onto their backs and poke them in their tummies about halfway through.